Q) What forensic

 Q) I still have a year to go before I graduate from high school.
 Are there any classes or subjects on which I should focus?

 A) We recommend taking any advanced natural science classes that you can, especially (in order of slight preference) chemistry, mathematics, physics and biology.
 You will be expected to take a number of classes in each of these areas at the college level (see list of required courses for examples).
 The University accepts AP credit according to the following table.

 Q) I have a choice

-languages at my high school: would Latin help in my science classes?
+of languages at my high school.
+Would Latin help in my science classes?

-A) We do not recommend one foreign language over any others.
+A) We do not recommend one foreign language over another.
 However,

 you should be aware that you can receive university credit for multiple

 years of foreign language instruction at the high school level.
 See the